2022 United States House of Representatives elections in Texas: District 3

 The 3rd district encompasses much of Collin County and Hunt County.
-The incumbent is Republican Van Taylor, who has represented the district since 2019 and was reelected with 55.1% of the vote in 2020.
+The incumbent was Republican Van Taylor, who had represented the district since 2019 and was reelected with 55.1% of the vote in 2020.
 On March 2, 2022, after being forced into a runoff, Taylor announced he would end his reelection campaign amid allegations of infidelity with a former jihadist.
 Former judge Keith Self became the Republican nominee following Taylor's withdrawal, canceling the runoff.